SonyShrestha/DSA_ChessGame/README.md

 # DSA_ChessGame
-Repository for the project of the course DATABASE SYSTEM ARCHITECTURE (INFO-H417) from the program BDMA.
-Fall 2023.
+Repository for the project of the course DATABASE SYSTEM ARCHITECTURE (INFO-H417) from the program BDMA Fall 2023.

 This repository can be accessed [here](https://github.com/SonyShrestha/DSA_ChessGame).